FraunhoferIOSB/FAAAST-Service/docs/source/interfaces/endpoint.md

 #### Invoking Operations

-To invoke an operation, make a `POST` request to the according URL, e.g. `/submodels/{submodelId (base64-URL-encoded)}/submodel-elements/{idShortPath to operation}/invoke`.
+To invoke an operation, make a `POST` request according to this URL example: `/submodels/{submodelId (base64-URL-encoded)}/submodel-elements/{idShortPath to operation}/invoke`.

 :::{tip}
 You can invoke operations asynchronuously by calling `.../invoke-async` instead of `.../invoke` in which case you get back a `handleId` instead of the result.